som-shahlab/ehr-rwe/preprocessing/README.md

 # Clinical Text NLP Pre-processing
 This pipeline uses spaCy for all NLP parsing.
-Pipes for clinical text tokenization and sentence boundary detection (SBD) are reasonably fast and accurate enough for within-sentence relational inference.
+Pipes for clinical text tokenization and sentence boundary detection (SBD) are designed to be fast and accurate enough for within-sentence relational inference.

 ## 1. Instructions
 For fast loading with Pandas, we note must be in TSV format.
-The TSV format requires only 2 columns: `DOC_NAME` and `TEXT`; any other additional columns will be treated as document metadata and added to the `metadata` field in the final output JSON file.
+The TSV format needs a minimum of 2 columns: `DOC_NAME` and `TEXT`; any other additional columns are treated as document metadata and added to the `metadata` field in the final output JSON file.

-If your input is a directory of text files, you can conver to TSV files of size `batch_size` using:
+If your input is a directory of text files, you can convert to TSV files of size `batch_size` using:

 	python notes_to_tsv.py \